top of page

 The property is at 73 Pretorius Street, Heidelberg.
 The property initially had rough sandstone foundations with wide cavity walls and quite high ceilings.
 It is assumed that the front section of the house was built in around 1890.

-Report by Eugene Viljoen in the 31st August 2022 edition of the Heidelberg/Nigel Herald.
+• Primary Historiography: Derived from the heritage property feature article written by journalist Eugene Viljoen, published in the 31 August 2022 edition of the Heidelberg/Nigel Heraut.